fortinmike/git-multirepo/README.md

 1. You tell git-multirepo what your dependencies are.
 2. Each time you commit the main repo, git-multirepo tracks what revision of each dependency is required by the project (don't worry, it ensures that you don't forget to commit changes to dependencies beforehand; more on that later).
 3. If you ever want to go back to a previous version of your project, git-multirepo handles checking out the main repo and appropriate revisions of all of its dependencies in a single, seamless operation.
-4. Setting up the project on another machine is only a single `git clone` and `multi install` away.
+4. Setting up the project on a new machine is only a single `git clone` and `multi install` away.

 ## Advantages

-- Works really well to develop multiple projects that share a common set of constantly evolving dependencies.
+- Works really well with multiple projects that share a common set of constantly evolving dependencies.
 - Each dependency's repository is totally independent from the main repository, which simplifies a lot of things (merges, contributing upstream, etc.) and works well with git GUIs.
 - While the repositories are independent, git-multirepo makes sure to track everything that's required to bring back a previous version of your project in a valid state.
 - Much more approachable to novice developers than submodules or subtrees.
-- Once setup, there is little need for git-multirepo commands, so you are free to use whatever tools you like.
+- Once setup, there is little need for git-multirepo commands, so you are free to use whatever tools you like to work with your git repos.
-- Low possibility of human error (such as forgetting to contribute changes back to dependency remotes).
+- Low possibility of human error (such as forgetting to contribute dependency changes back to the appropriate remotes, forgetting to commit dependencies before committing the main project, etc.)
 - Works well with CI servers.
 - You're not stuck with git-multirepo.
 It stores its metadata as CSV and YAML in the main repo.
 You can clone and checkout appropriate revisions of your dependencies by hand without git-multirepo if you need to.
 The information is there, in human-readable form.